unlink2/rbrep/README.md

 All contributions are welcome.
 Both pull requests and issue reports are always appreciated.
 Please make sure that all existing tests pass before submitting a pull request.

-## Syntax Notes

-- Input is hex strings
-- ?? can be used as a wildcard
-- any byte token can be multiplied e.g. *2
-- spaces are optional and end a token, but are required after a multiplication
-- range aa-bb meaning [aa-bb[
-- full example: 'ffAA12..(aa|bb)\*2 cc\*3'